michapietsch/what-the-alias/README.md

 Recursively scans shell config files and collects alias definitions in order to:

 - remind you of a random alias
+- search for an alias
 - train new aliases with spaced repetition (coming soon)
-- search for an alias (coming sooner)
+- instant search for an alias (coming sooner)

 ## Shell alias trainer